prakash-kavi/thoughtseeds_vipassana/README.md

 ## Learning Mechanisms: Adapting Through Experience

-Learning mechanisms adapt the framework’s weights and interactions based on simulated meditation, enabling self-organization.
-These are primarily implemented in `learning_thoughtseeds_revised.py` and `extract_interactions.py`.
+Learning mechanisms adapt the framework’s weights and interactions based on simulated meditation, enabling **self-organization**.
+These mechanisms are primarily implemented in `learning_thoughtseeds_revised.py` and `extract_interactions.py`.

 ### Weight Initialization and Updates
 - **Implementation**: In `learning_thoughtseeds_revised.py`, the `RuleBasedHybridLearner` class initializes weights in its `__init__` method: